Rakhine State: Ethnic makeup

+Religion

 According to the State Sangha Maha Nayaka Committee's 2016 statistics, 12,943 Buddhist monks were registered in Rakhine State, comprising 2.4% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (88.9%), followed by Shwegyin Nikaya (3.9%), with the remainder of monks belonging to other small monastic orders.
-534 thilashin were registered in Rakhine State, comprising 0.9% of Myanmar’s total thilashin community.
+534 thilashin were registered in Rakhine State, comprising 0.9% of Myanmar's total thilashin community.

 The Rakhine are traditionally Theravada Buddhists.
 As per the 1983 Census, 98.63% of the Rakhine in Rakhine State were Buddhist and another 1.19% were Muslim.
 The Chin were the 3rd largest ethnic group, contributing 4% of the population in the 1983 Census.
 At that time, out of the 64,404 Chin in Rakhine, 55.76% were Buddhist and 33.79% were Animist.
 Muslims constituted more than 80–96% of the population near the border with Bangladesh and the coastal areas.
 As per the 1983 Census, 99.82% of the Rohingya, 99.24% of the "Other foreigners", 89.20% of the "Mixed races", 85.50% of the Indians and 67.51% of the "Pakistanis" in Rakhine state were Muslims.

 Administrative divisions

-Rakhine State consists of five districts, as below, showing areas and officially estimated populations in 2002:
+Rakhine State consists of seven districts, as below, showing areas and officially estimated populations in 2002: